 Due to its structure ASL has no internal audit function.
-However, internal audits at ASL are performed by the internal audit function of AIG Inc.
+However, internal audits at ASL have been performed by the internal audit function of AIG Inc until the sale to YOUPLUS.
+The internal audit function will be set in 2021 being subsidiary of YOUPLUS.